rayyan35p/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `EmployeeListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `EmployeeListPanel`, `ProjectListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)

+The diagram above briefly demonstrates the hierarchy of the Ui components.
+A few more notes are as follows:
+* At the level just below `MainWindow`, there are the main components, like `CommandBox`, `ResultDisplay`, `EmployeeListPanel` and `ProjectListPanel`.
+* `EmployeeListPanel` contains some number of `EmployeeCard`s.
+* `ProjectListPanel` contains some number of `ProjectCard`s
+  * which contain a `TaskListPanel` with their `TaskCard`s if the relevant `Project` in the `Model` contains a `Task`.

 The `UI` component,